syndesisio/syndesis/README.md

 Once all pods are started up, you should be able to access the iPaaS at `https://`_&lt;external hostname&gt;_`/`.

+## Template flavours

+Currently there are multiple different flavours of the templates, with the following characteristics:

+* `dev`: Are using pure docker images, instead of image streams.
+* `ephemeral:` Are not using persistence.
+Mostly needed for testing as a workaround to the [pods with pvc sporadically timeout](https://bugzilla.redhat.com/show_bug.cgi?id=1435424) issue .
+* `single-tenant`: As the name implies.

+Some templates may mix one or more of the characteristics above.

 ## Template parameters

 * `ROUTE_HOSTNAME`: The external hostname to access the iPaaS